May 11, 2000

 Privacy involves soft issues of dignity as well—you may feel inhibited in the park about whispering in your lover’s ear if you think you can be heard by others—but the most pressing issues deal with the interaction between privacy and the abuse of power.
 Privacy is no different from other areas where people abuse power, whether it’s a city councilor denying a building permit to a citizen who irks her or a lumber tycoon deciding to put thousands of acres of Indonesian rain forest to the torch.
 In short, you can’t get far with privacy unless you’re also willing to address abuses of power.

-Andy Oram, firstname.lastname@example.org, is an editor at O’Reilly Media and a member of Computer Professionals for Social Responsibility.
+Andy Oram, email@example.com, is an editor at O’Reilly Media and a long-time member of Computer Professionals for Social Responsibility.
 This article represents his views only.